-Dean, Office Of The Dean of Engineering
+Dean, Jacobs School of Engineering

 Micro-electro-mechanical systems, MEMS, manufacturing, wireless sensors for harsh environments, low-cost sensors.